Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments

 \section{Conclusion}

-In this paper, we propose a semantics-aware autonomous exploration model, which is able to avoid excessively-repeated explorations for the same region.
-The multi-type map construction method allows to simultaneously construct four kinds of maps in unknown indoor environments.
-Experimental results demonstrate that our system not only improves exploration efficiency but also provide multi-type map construction.
-In the future, we plan to extend our model to outdoor scenarios.
+In this paper, we propose a semantic region aware autonomous exploration method, which is able to avoid excessively-repeated explorations for the same region.
+The multi-type map construction method allows to simultaneously construct four types of maps in unknown indoor environments.
+Experimental results demonstrate that our method not only improves exploration efficiency but also provide multi-type map construction.
+In the future, we plan to extend our method to outdoor scenarios.